JerryWiltz/nP/README.md

 nP.<b>seC</b>(<i> C = 1e-12 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/rlc/seC.js "Source") Series Capacitor.
 Creates and returns a new nPort Object.
 If no argument, the default value is 1e-12 Farads.

 nP.<b>paC</b>(<i> C = 1e-12 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/rlc/paC.js "Source") Parallel capacitor.
 Creates and returns a new nPort Object.
 If no argument, the default value is 1e-12 Farads.

+Ideal Trasnformers

+nP.<b>trf</b>(<i> N = 0.5 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/rlc/trf.js "Source") Parallel capacitor.
+Creates and returns a new nPort Object.
+If no argument, the default value is turns ratio of N = 0.5 .
+N is also equal to N = sqrt(Zp/Zs), where Zp is primary impedance and Zs is the secondary impedance.

+nP.<b>trf4Port</b>(<i> N = 0.5 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/rlc/trf.js "Source") Parallel capacitor.
+Creates and returns a new nPort Object.
+If no argument, the default value is turns ratio of N = 0.5 . <b>This is a 4 Port element.</b> The primary ports are 1 and 3 and the secondary ports are 2 and 4.
+N is also equal to N = sqrt(Zp/Zs), where Zp is primary impedance and Zs is the secondary impedance.

 nP.<b>seSeRL</b>(<i> R = 75, L = 5e-9 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/rlc/seR.js "Source") A series, series resistor-inductor.
 Creates and returns a new nPort Object.
 If no arguments, the default values are 75 Ohms and 5e-9 Henries.